anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 </p>
 <br/>
 <p style="text-align: justify;">
 My motives for investigating this operation were not because they are famous only.
-I wanted to learn about them in deep but also observe how and why they are so useful, especially in Artificial intelligence as feature extraction techniques.
+I wanted to learn about them in deep but also observe <mark>how and why they are so useful</mark>, especially in Artificial intelligence as feature extraction techniques.
 </p>

 <br/>